ksteflovic/iso-690_SK/README.md

 For more information, check out [CitationStyles.org](citationstyles.org)

 ### Licence
-This repository is released under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
+This repository is released under the Creative Commons license.
 For attribution, any software using CSL styles from this repository must include a clear mention of the CSL project and a link to CitationStyles.org.
 When distributing these styles, the listings of authors and contributors in the style metadata must be kept as is.